Becksteinlab/imdclient/imdclient/tests/hpc_testing/gromacs/gromacs.md

 After GROMACS has been built, change into the directory containing this file.

-To generate the "source of truth" trajectory, run:
+To test on one node, run this in the shell (assuming there are 4 cores available):
 ```bash
 /home/ljwoods2/workspace/gromacs/build_mpi/bin/gmx grompp \
     -f gmx_gpu_test.mdp \